ralzina/DataClub_8451_SP25_Project/README.md

 ```bash
 make
 ```
-### 4. If you want to remove the generated datasets, you can clean them by running
+### 4. If you want to remove the generated datasets, you can remove them by running

 ```bash
 make clean